 - Check with your benefits administrator about your options.

 - The plan you have must be “as good as or better than” the standard Part D plan.

 If you decide to keep your current coverage, be sure to get and keep a letter as proof of creditable coverage (proof that your coverage is as good as or better than Medicare Part D).
 You will need this letter to avoid future penalties if you later enroll in Part D.

 If you lose your coverage, or decide to switch to Part D, you must join a Part D plan before going 63 continuous days without coverage.
-If you go more than 63 days, you may have to pay a late enrollment fee.
+If you lose creditable coverage, you can join a Part D plan even if it’s not during open enrollment time.
+But if you go more than 63 days, you may have to pay a late enrollment fee.
 The late enrollment penalty is not a one-time fee; it will raise the cost of your coverage for as long as you have it.

 If you are new to Part D, you must enroll during your first enrollment period unless you have “as good as or better” coverage as discussed above.
-You have 6 months: 3 months before you turn 65 through 3 months after you turn 65.
+You have 7 months to join Part D: 3 months before you turn 65, the month you turn 65, and the 3 months after you turn 65.
 If you do not join when you are first eligible, you will have to pay a late enrollment penalty for as long as you have Medicare.
 This penalty raises your premium for the rest of your life.